OpenShot/openshot-qt/doc/files.rst

 Add to Timeline
 ---------------
 In certain cases, you might need to add many files to the timeline at the same time.
-For example, a photo slide show, or a large number of short video clips.
+For example, a photo slideshow, or a large number of short video clips.
 The **Add to Timeline** dialog can automate this task for you.
 First, select all files you need to add, right click, and choose Add to Timeline.

 .. image:: images/file-add-to-timeline.jpg

 .. table::
-   :widths: 5 28
+   :widths: 5 28 80

    ==  ==================  ============
    #   Name                Description